Biosecurity Bulletin - Edition 4, 2015

 The excavator clogged with dirt and rubble was sent back to Papua New Guinea after consulting the importer.
 The importer agreed the machinery did not meet permit condtions.

-If you import machinery into Australia you can find full import conditions, permits and cleaning guides on the
+If you import machinery into Australia you can find full import conditions, permits and cleaning guides on the department website.

 Have your say on Australia's BIRA Regulation and Guidelines